Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

     Taipy starts Airflow in `standalone` mode.
 It is an Airflow development mode and not recommended for production.

-### Use an external Airflow
+#### Use an external Airflow

-The default configuration is to use an external Airflow.
+By default, Taipy runs with an external Airflow.
 You can specify it by setting:
 ```
 [JOB]
 start_airflow = False